Alderwood Mall: Description

-Alderwood Mall is located near the eastern edge of Lynnwood proper.
+Alderwood is located near the eastern edge of Lynnwood proper.
 It stands just west of the junction of Interstate 5, Interstate 405, and State Route 525 in an area bounded by 184th Street Southwest to the north, 33rd Avenue West to the west, Alderwood Mall Boulevard to the south, and Alderwood Mall Parkway to the east.
 The mall takes up much of the block from the northern end apart from the Alderwood Corner strip mall on the northwest corner.
 The remaining portion of the block to the south is mainly occupied by office buildings and strip malls, the latter of which include the Alderwood Towne Center and the Alderwood East Shopping Center.
 Another strip mall, Shane Plaza, was purchased by Alderwood Mall's then co-owner, General Growth Properties, in 2015.

-The Edmonds School District also operated a bus barn on the southern end of the block from the late 1980s until 2016, when it opened a new bus barn on 52nd Avenue West.
+The area to the north is occupied by the Lynnwood Place mixed-use development on land leased from the Edmonds School District, which formerly operated Lynnwood High School on the site; it includes a Costco, a Home Depot, four five-story apartment buildings containing 500 housing units and 18000 sqft of commercial space, and a peat bog that limits further potential development.
+The Edmonds School District also operated a bus barn on the southern end of the mall's block from the late 1980s until 2016, when it opened a new bus barn on 52nd Avenue West.
 The school district, which owned the land since the 1950s, agreed to sell it to Wolff Enterprises in 2017, but the developer backed out the following year despite filing permits for mixed-use development containing 240 housing units.
-The school district eventually reached an agreement with another developer, Trammell Crow Residential, to build a mixed-use development containing 383 housing units; known as Alexan Alderwood, it commenced construction in 2021 and is expected to be completed in 2023.
+The school district eventually reached an agreement with another developer, Trammell Crow Residential, to build a mixed-use development containing 383 housing units; known as Alexan Alderwood, it commenced construction in 2021 and was completed in 2023.

-Alderwood Mall is served by Community Transit for several local bus routes as well as Sound Transit Express for route 535, which travels from Lynnwood Transit Center south to Bellevue Transit Center in Bellevue; Community Transit's Swift Orange Line bus rapid transit route, traveling between McCollum Park near Everett and Edmonds College in Edmonds, will also serve the mall when it opens in 2024.
-As part of the proposed Everett Link Extension, which would extend Link light rail service from Lynnwood Transit Center north to Everett, Sound Transit plans to add a light rail station within the mall's vicinity; it is not expected to open until 2037.
+Alderwood Mall is served by several Community Transit local bus routes as well as Sound Transit Express for route 535, which travels from Lynnwood City Center station south to the Bellevue Transit Center in Bellevue; Community Transit's Swift Orange Line bus rapid transit route opened in 2024 and connects the mall to Mill Creek and Edmonds College.
+The agency also manages an on-demand microtransit service for Alderwood and surrounding parts of Lynnwood.
+As part of the proposed Everett Link Extension, which would extend Link light rail service from Lynnwood City Center station north to Everett, Sound Transit plans to add a light rail station within the mall's vicinity; it is not expected to open until 2037.